Richie-Rokka/Inventory-Risk-Demand-Optimization/README.md

 ---

+## 💼 Why This Matters

+Effective inventory management directly impacts revenue and cost.
+This project demonstrates how data analytics can be used to:
+- Reduce lost sales from stockouts
+- Minimize excess inventory and holding costs
+- Improve supply chain efficiency

+---

 ## 🛠 Tools & Technologies
 - Tableau – Data visualization and dashboard development
 - Excel – Data preparation and structuring